-- Create an economically viable business park that generates employment for residents and revenue to the City; - Foster change from residential uses affected by aircraft noise to other noise compatible uses; - Create a visually cohesive commercial-industrial center through unified streetscape, landscape, and urban design; - Create a vehicular circulation system that provides efficient access while protecting nearby residents from associated impacts; and - Implement land use policies of the General Plan, comply with FAA airport land use compatibility policies and with the State's airport noise standards.
-17
+- Create an economically viable business park that generates employment for residents and revenue to the City; - Foster change from residential uses affected by aircraft noise to other noise compatible uses; - Create a visually cohesive commercial-industrial center through unified streetscape, landscape, and urban design; - Create a vehicular circulation system that provides efficient access while protecting nearby residents from associated impacts; and - Implement land use policies of the General Plan, comply with FAA airport land use compatibility policies and with the State's airport noise standards.14

 The IIBP identifies a range of permitted and prohibited uses largely focused on light industrial and employment generating uses, along with general commercial uses in the vicinity of South Prairie Avenue.
-It is noteworthy that among the permitted uses in the Limited Manufacturing zone that comprises most of the Specific Plan area are large scale retail uses, hotels of at least 100 rooms, professional and medical offices, and parking for employees and visitors.
-Among the permitted uses in the General Commercial zone near South Prairie Avenue are a range of entertainment uses, such as theaters, live performance venues, and food and drink establishments.
-The IIBP Specific Plan includes a circulation network that closes South Doty Avenue through the Specific Plan area, and includes a number of cul-de-sacs that extend south from West 102nd Street.
-Finally, the Specific Plan provides for setbacks along street frontages ranging from 25 feet along South Prairie Avenue to 15 feet along West 102nd Street.
+It is noteworthy that among the permitted uses in the Limited Manufacturing zone that comprises most of the Specific Plan area includes large scale retail uses, hotels of at least 100 rooms, professional and medical offices, and parking for employees and visitors.
+General Commercial zone near Prairie Avenue are a range of entertainment uses, such as theaters, live performance venues, and food and drink establishments.
+The IIBP Specific Plan includes a circulation network closes South Doty Avenue through the Specific Plan area, and includes a number of cul-de-sacs that extend south from 102nd Street.
+Finally, the Specific Plan provides for setbacks along street frontages ranging from 25 feet along Prairie Avenue to 15 feet along 102^{nd} Street.

-16 City of Inglewood, 1993.
+13 City of Inglewood, 1993.
 Inglewood International Business Park Specific Plan, December 21, 1993, p.
 2.

-17 City of Inglewood, 1993.
+14 City of Inglewood, 1993.
 Inglewood International Business Park Specific Plan, December 21, 1993, p.
 6.